 DocsOverviewGetting startedPricingAuthentication & conceptsPostsDiagramsBrand & assetsTools & batchErrorsMCP server

-MCP server
+Text-to-diagram MCP server

-Live remote endpoint — nothing to run yourself
+Live remote endpoint: nothing to run yourself

 Capci hosts the MCP server for you.
 Point any MCP client at:

-Add your Developer-plan x-api-key header and you're connected — no install, no server to keep running.
+Add your Developer-plan x-api-key header and you're connected: no install, no server to keep running.

 What it can do

-• Generate diagrams — architecture, flowchart, sequence, class, ER, mindmap, Gantt — as a conversational resource you keep refining with plain English.
+• Generate diagrams (architecture, flowchart, sequence, class, ER, mindmap, Gantt) as a conversational resource you keep refining with plain English.

 • Animate a diagram into a reveal GIF.

-• Generate data charts — bar, line, donut, KPI tiles — directly from numbers, no prompt.
+• Generate data charts (bar, line, donut, KPI tiles) directly from numbers, no prompt.

-• Restyle or resize anything for free — re-theme/resize a prior result without spending another generation call.
+• Restyle or resize anything for free: re-theme/resize a prior result without spending another generation call.

 • Configure a brand once and have every generation apply it automatically, with a per-call unbranded escape hatch.

-• Generate brand-kit assets — social covers, banners, cards — deterministically from your saved brand.
+• Generate brand-kit assets (social covers, banners, cards) deterministically from your saved brand.

 Tools